 “It was tough,” Misty said.
 “It got so bad.”

 As things grew increasingly dire, Misty stumbled upon Communities Unlimited (CU) through an internet search.
-Desperate for help, she reached out and was connected with Chris Ranniger, a Senior Economic Development Loan Officer, who also handles CU’s environmental loans.
+Desperate for help, she reached out and was connected with Chris Ranniger, a Senior Economic Development Loan Officer, who also handles CU’s infrastructure loans.

 From the moment they began working together, Chris provided the guidance and support she so desperately needed.